 Trader Joe’s Everything but the Bagel Sesame Seasoning Blend just took the top spot in TJ’s 11th Annual Customer Choice Awards—and it deserves its cultish devotion.
 Here are five of our favorite ways to use it every day.

 Let’s be honest.
 Everything bagels are the best.
 I know you may want to argue.
 Some like the mellowness of sesame, or the texture of poppy seeds, or even the sweetness of cinnamon raisin when we’re feeling nostalgic.
 But my favorite adult bagel is an everything bagel, and I love finding a whole wheat everything bagel; it makes me feel very virtuous.
 I argue that it’s the seasoning that makes the everything bagel so appealing; the crunch of the coarse salt, the umami of the roasted garlic and onion, and the sweetness of the sesame.
 It really gives you everything!

 My everything bagel pet peeve is when the bagel maker only seasons the top of the bagel, not the entire surface.
 If you’ve been victim of that crime, here is where Trader Joe’s has you covered with their coveted Everything but the Bagel Sesame Seasoning Blend (EBTBSSB).
 It has all the seasoning you want in an easy-to-pour glass jar.
 It’s salty, full of crispy garlic and onion morsels, and chock-full of white and black sesame seeds for an extra crunch.

 There are myriad ways to utilize this seasoning, from sprinkling it on homemade buttered popcorn to rubbing it on grilled steaks.
 You could even make your own compound butter by adding the seasoning into room temperature unsalted butter; then use it to flavor roasted vegetables such as broccoli, sweet potatoes, and corn, or on seared chicken breasts or a juicy steak.
-Or if you’re feeling crazy, top your own raw tuna or salmon poke bowl for an unexpected umami flavor.
+Or if you’re feeling fresh, top your own raw tuna or salmon poke bowl for an unexpected umami flavor.

 Personally, I love to use it as a way to add zing to my breakfast or lunch sandwiches, so here are my five favorite ways to incorporate this gem; try one for your next meal: